dikeckaan/z590-tomahawk-wifi-hackintosh-efi/README.md

 # z590-tomahawk-wifi-hackintosh-efi
 ![image info](./SCREENSHOOTS/welcome.png)
-- This is the repository of my main system based on Msi B450 Tomahawk MAX.
+- This is the repository of my main system based on Msi z590 and 11th gen Intel CPU.
 - From this repository you can download the EFI folder

 ## Specs?